oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           "presentation_id" : "87248924n2f"
         }

-14. The AS uses the handle to look up the presentation and retrieve the result.
+14. The authorization server uses the handle at verifier to look retrieve the presentation result.
-15. The verifier responds with the presentation result which the AS evaluates.
-The AS then returns either a code or an error as per {{native-response}}.
+15. The verifier responds with the presentation result which the authorization server evaluates, then returns either a code or an error as per {{native-response}}.
 Here we assume the happy path.
 Continue with step 24.
 16. If DC API is NOT supported and in case of cross device, the client renders the presentation request as QR code and displays it to the user.
 17. The user scans the QR code with the wallet.
 18. The wallet presents the credentials to the verifier.
-19. While displaying the QR code, the client polls the AS for the presentation status until it receives a non-pending result.
+19. Meanwhile, client polls the authorization server for the presentation status until it receives a non-pending result.

         POST /native-authorization HTTP/1.1
         Host: server.example.com